digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

 problem are as follows:

-- We use timeouts: if a transaction’s validity cannot be determined after a timeout (which is a domain-wide constant), the transaction is rejected.
+- We use timeouts: if a transaction’s validity cannot be determined after a timeout (which is a sync-domain-wide constant), the transaction is rejected.

 - If a confirmation request times out, the system informs the participant submitting the request on which participants have failed to send a confirmation response.
-  This allows the submitting participant to take out of band actions against misbehaviour.
+  This allows the submitting participant to take out of band actions against misbehavior.

 - Flexible confirmation policies:
-  To offer a trade-off between trust, integrity, and liveness, we allow Canton domains to choose their *confirmation policies*.
+  To offer a trade-off between trust, integrity, and liveness, we allow Canton sync domains to choose their *confirmation policies*.
   Confirmation policies specify which participants need to confirm which views.
   This enables the mediator to determine the sufficient conditions to declare a request